jackyjsy/CVPR21Chal-SLR/readme.md

 }
 ```

-The workshop version of our paper will be updated here later.
+The workshop version of our paper will be updated here soon.